L-o-A/SmartContracts/contracts/Readme.txt

 Raffle Contract :

 Raffale contract is kind of lottery contract, where user can stake LOA token for one or multiple Raffle tickets.
 After tickets are allocated, then user can open those tickets to find if they have own capsule token or not.
-Anyone who doesnt won capsule after opening ticket, will get his staked LOA in his account.
+Anyone who doesn't won capsule after opening ticket, will get his staked LOA in his account.
 User can open capsule token to mint LOA NFT.

 Rules: